-We cannot predict the future impacts of the ongoing COVID-19 pandemic or any new pandemic(s), including the extent of the impact on our employees and clients, and future disruptions arising from the ongoing COVID-19 pandemic and any new pandemic could have a materially adverse effect on our business, financial condition and results of operations.
-The effect of the COVID-19 pandemic and the related impact on the global economy may not be fully reflected in our results of operations until future periods and may negatively impact our ability to forecast our results.
-Further, volatility in the capital markets has been heightened during the COVID-19 pandemic and such volatility may continue, which may cause declines in the price of our Common Shares.
-To the extent that the COVID-19 pandemic or any new pandemic harms our business and results of operations, many of the other risks described in this "Risk Factors" section may be heightened.
+We cannot predict the future impacts of any new pandemic(s), including the extent of the impact on our employees and clients, and future disruptions arising from any new pandemic could have a materially adverse effect on our business, financial condition and results of operations.
+To the extent any new pandemic harms our business and results of operations, many of the other risks described in this "Risk Factors" section may be heightened.